Come out, come out, wherever you are… #

 In Rebel Without a Cause (1955) Sal Mineo’s character has an obvious crush on costar James Dean.
 How about when Sal opens his school locker and instead of a picture of Betty Grable or Rita Hayworth, there is hanging a publicity headshot photo of Alan Ladd!
 Well, now!
 The signs are there, you just have to be astute enough to spot them.
 Check out Vito Russo’s The Celluloid Closet (book and/or 1995 film-documentary) for these and other instances of gay moviedom.

 Not so subtle, and unenlightened children may not be aware, but Bert Lahr’s Cowardly Lion in The Wizard of Oz (1939) is a blatant flamer!
 Of course, the kids think he’s funny, and it’s true that during that period, nelly characters were used basically as comic relief.
 Lahr’s mannerisms and even some of his lines are so gay.
 He tells us right off the bat in his introductory song, # Life is sad, believe me, Missy, when you’re born to be a sissy, without the vim and verve… # Well, now!
-Then, # I’m afraid there’s no use denyin’, I’m just a dandy lion… # So you admit it.
-Later he sings, # If I were King of the forest, not queen (oh, really?!), not duke, not prince / My regal robes of the forest would be satin (satin robes?), not cotton, not chintz. # Chintz?!
-How many straight men even know what chintz is?
+Then, # I’m afraid there’s no denyin’, I’m just a dandy lion… # as he breaks wrist.
+So he admits it.
+Later he sings, # If I were King of the forest, not queen (oh, really?!), not duke, not prince / My regal robes of the forest would be satin (satin robes, huh?), not cotton, not chintz. # Chintz?!
+How many straight men (or others, for that matter) even know what chintz is?
 And the Lion would have to know what it is in order not to want it, wouldn’t he?
-Anyway, even as tacky as it is, I think that chintz would be right up his alley! # As I click my heels… # Miss Thing, why are you even wearing heels?!
-When Dorothy first meets the Scarecrow and is asking him which road to take, he tells her, “Well, some go this way, and some go that way, but then some go both ways.”
+Anyway, I would think that chintz would be right up his alley! # As I click my heels… # Miss Thing, why are you even wearing heels?!
+When Dorothy first meets the Scarecrow and is asking him which road to take, he tells her, “Well, some go this way, and some go that way.
+Of course, some people go both ways.”
 They certainly do, don’t they?
 The film is just loaded with camp!

 Thankfully, there have been huge changes in that department.
 Now being gay seems to be no big deal.
 And they are all open and up front about it, too.
 They can volunteer the information that they are gay without any negative response from the other characters.
 The character, Steven Carrington on the original “Dynasty,” created a family scandal when he finally decided that he was gay and ended up with a live-in male lover.
 On the new reboot of the series Steven‘s being gay is nothing special.
 He is just another character who just happens to be gay.